1. What’s wrong with Jakarta?

 Jokowi, as Widodo is known, says the move will help address income disparity in the archipelago of more than 17,000 islands.
 Java accounts for almost 60% of Indonesia’s population and contributes about 58% of its gross domestic product.
 Kalimantan accounts for 5.8% of the population and contributes 8.2% of GDP.
 The island has reasonably well developed airports and roads and widespread access to drinking water.
 Authorities have talked about building a modern, smart and green city which can serve as the capital for a century.

-The price tag for building a city from scratch to accommodate 1.5 million people is estimated at 466 trillion rupiah ($33 billion).
+The price tag for building a city from scratch to accommodate 1.5 million people is estimated at 466 trillion rupiah ($34 billion).
 Projects will be funded by a mix of government, state-owned enterprises, private companies and private-public partnerships.
 Of those, Jokowi says the smallest burden will fall on the state.
+Abu Dhabi Crown Prince Mohammed Bin Zayed Al Nahyan, SoftBank Group Corp. founder and Chief Executive Officer Masayoshi Son and former British Prime Minister Tony Blair were asked to join an advisory panel, and Indonesia hired McKinsey & Co. to review the master plan.
 Environmental groups worry about the cost to an already depleted natural habitat.
 Borneo, home to endangered species such as the orangutan, has lost 30% of its forests in a little over four decades, much of it to the paper and pulp industry and palm oil plantations.

 5. Can Indonesia afford this?